SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Providing error handling when values get too large or too small gives you much more flexibility when coding for boundary value conditions.

-However, in the cases where you *do* want the value to overflow, you can opt in to this behavior rather than triggering an error.
+However, in the cases where you specifically want an overflow condition to truncate the number of available bits, you can opt in to this behavior rather than triggering an error.
 Swift provides five arithmetic :newTerm:`overflow operators` that opt in to the overflow behavior for integer calculations.
 These operators all begin with an ampersand (``&``):

 * Overflow addition (``&+``)